KiandaBPM/KiandaBPM.github.io/sso-and-user-management.md

 2. Click on 'Users' in the left navigation.

-3. Click on 'Add user', a pop-up window appears as shown below to provide the details of the user.
+3. Click on 'Add User', a pop-up window appears as shown below to provide the details of the user.

    ![img](images\kianda-create-user.JPG)